PawelKusnierek/TibiaPal/README.md

 Overhaul of 'Auctions', displaying much more data

-Adding message that display total cost and cost/hour of each imbue type in the imbue calculator
+Adding message that displays total cost and cost/hour of each imbue type in the imbue calculator

 ### 7th December 2020